oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     will have notification messages available by clicking on the bell icon.

+    After successful test, click on the **Update** to save the connection configuration.

     ![screenshot of the connection test](images/image20_transform_conn_test.png)

 >**Note:** In this workshop, we are working with only the data available in